191st St., 1, Manhattan

 From this windswept platform at the foot of the Queensboro Bridge, you can see the Manhattan skyline—especially stunning at sunset.
 Also visible is the Silvercup Studios sign, which marks the location of the soundstages where TV shows Elementary and Girls were filmed.

-At the end of this platform, the MTA has preserved the glass doors and a section of travertine hallway that connected the subway to the original World Trade Center; they mark the entrance to the new World Trade Center Transportation Hub.
-Note the spray paint that search and rescue teams made after 9/11.
+The Port Authority has preserved the glass doors and a section of travertine hallway from the original World Trade Center that connected its concourse to the subway; they now mark an entrance to the new World Trade Center Transportation Hub.
+Note the spray paint that a search and rescue team made after 9/11.

 This station’s design mirrors the Tudor architecture of its eponymous neighborhood.
 Not a subway stop but a depot for the Long Island Railroad, its redbrick square looks relatively unchanged since Teddy Roosevelt spoke here in 1917, just a few years after it was completed.